UK top court says a plan to send migrants to Rwanda is unlawful because they would be at risk

 LONDON (AP) — Britain’s Supreme Court ruled Wednesday that the government’s contentious plan to send some migrants on a one-way trip to Rwanda is illegal, striking a major blow to a key policy of Prime Minister Rishi Sunak’s government that has drawn international attention and criticism.

-Sunak, who has pledged to stop migrants reaching Britain in small boats across the English Channel, said the ruling “was not the outcome we wanted.”
+Sunak, who has pledged to stop migrants reaching Britain in small boats across the English Channel, said the ruling “was not the outcome we wanted” but vowed to press on with the plan.

-But he added, “we have spent the last few months planning for all eventualities and we remain completely committed to stopping the boats.”
+He said the court had “confirmed that the principle of removing asylum-seekers to a safe third country is lawful,” even as they ruled Rwanda unsafe.

+“There are further elements that they want additional certainty on, and noted that changes can be delivered in the future to address those issues,” Sunak told lawmakers in the House of Commons.
+“The government has been working already on a new treaty with Rwanda and we will finalize that in light of today’s judgment.”

-Refugee and human rights groups welcomed the decision.
+Refugee and human rights groups welcomed the court’s decision and urged the government to drop the Rwanda plan.
 Charity ActionAid U.K. called it a vindication of “British values of compassion and dignity.”
 Amnesty International urged he British government to “draw a line under a disgraceful chapter in the U.K.’s political history.”

 Britain and Rwanda signed a deal in April 2022 to send some migrants who arrive in the U.K. as stowaways or in boats to the East African country, where their asylum claims would be processed and, if successful, they would stay.